twoXes/awesome-structural-bioinformatics/README.md

 (2005) [GPCR Folding and Maturation](https://link.springer.com/chapter/10.1007/978-1-59259-919-6_3) from [The G Protein-Coupled Receptors Handbook](https://link.springer.com/book/10.1007/978-1-59259-919-6)

 ## Z-A Protein Folding

+> So let it not look strange if I claim that it is much easier to explain the movement of the giant celestial bodies than to interpret in mechani- cal terms the origination of just a single caterpillar or a tiny grass. - Immanuel Kant, *Natural History and the Theory of Heaven*, 1755

 ## Why Z-A Awesome Protein Folding?